DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Theoretical Analysis of DOMAIN

 \section{Theoretical Analysis of DOMAIN}

-In this section, we analyze DOMAIN algorithm and demonstrate that the adaptive sampling distribution of model data is equivalent to the adaptive adjustment of penalties for rewards.
-Furthermore, we prove that the learned value function in DOMAIN serves as a lower bound for the true value function in OOD region, effectively suppressing the value function in highly uncertain region.
-In comparison to COMBO, DOMAIN exhibits weaker conservatism.
-By employing a lower bound optimization strategy, DOMAIN guarantees safety policy improvement.
+In this section, we demonstrate that the adaptive sampling distribution of model data is equivalent to the adaptive adjustment of penalties for rewards. \tx{Furthermore, we prove that the learned value function in DOMAIN serves as the lower bound for the true value in the OOD region, effectively suppressing the value under the highly uncertain region.
+By employing a lower-bound optimization policy, DOMAIN has a safety policy improvement guarantee.}